2021 Pacific typhoon season: Typhoon Surigae (Bising)

-After being named, tropical storm watches and warnings were issued for Yap in the Federated States of Micronesia, as well as for Koror and Kayangel in Palau on April 14.
-Warnings were eventually issued for Ngulu Atoll as well.
 Winds of up to 30 mph (50 km/h) were recorded in Yap on that day as Surigae passed from the southwest.
 Damage in Palau was estimated at US$4.8 million.
-On April 16, as the storm tracked towards the Philippines, the PAGASA issued Signal #1 warnings for areas around the country, also issuing Signal #2 warnings the next day for Catanduanes and Samar.
 Very strong winds and heavy rains affected the eastern part of the Philippines, with storm surge inundating parts of coastline nearest to the typhoon.
 Surigae killed a total of 8 people and left another 10 missing.
 The storm also caused at least ₱272.55 million (US$5.65 million) in damages.